HOUSE-API-Project/fluentd-json-receiver/README.md

-# Fluentd JSON Reciever
+# Fluentd JSON Receiver

-## Recieve JSON and send to Fluentd
+## Receive JSON and send to Fluentd

 The simple web API interface for Fluentd.